DayZedAndConfused762/awesome-cyberdeck/doc/software.md

 ## FM Radio Transmitting

 - [PiFM (RM-Hull)](https://github.com/rm-hull/pifm?tab=readme-ov-file): Turning the Raspberry Pi Into an FM Transmitter.
-- [PiFmAdv] (miegl)(https://github.com/miegl/PiFmAdv): This program generates an FM modulation, with RDS (Radio Data System) data generated in real time.
+- [PiFmAdv (miegl)](https://github.com/miegl/PiFmAdv): This program generates an FM modulation, with RDS (Radio Data System) data generated in real time.
 It can include monophonic or stereophonic audio.
   - [PiFM GTK (MundeepL)](https://github.com/MundeepL/PiFM): PiFM GTK is an extension to the already popular PiFmAdv repository developd by Miegl.
 This extension features a small number of additional files that greatly assist the procedure to install and set up the software.

 <!-- ++++++++++++++++++++ FM End ++++++++++++++++++++ -->